 Josh and Ellissa Pigott were woken by a knock at the door at 2.30am.
 The creek next to their new home in Eugowra, NSW was rising.
 They took animals to higher ground and returned to lift their belongings.
 Only an hour later the water was in their home at mid-calf level and rising rapidly.
-They went to a nearby friend’s place to wait it out, which theoretically never floods.
+They decided to abandon their home and went to a nearby friend’s place, which theoretically never floods, to wait it out.
 But at 9am flash flooding came down from the hills.
 They jumped in a vehicle to get out but minutes later it was up to the windscreen.
 The whole town went under.

 This is Tatti King’s home in Eugowra, NSW which went under in the floods of November 2022.
 There is diesel on the walls to be cleaned and the house is slowly drying out.
 This is her fourth flood in 18 months as her other home at Ebenezer, NSW near the Hawkesbury River has flooded three times.
 “I feel like a walking zombie.
 There is nothing left in the tank.
 But what doesn’t break you makes you stronger.”
 On top of all that, Tatti is supporting traumatised clients through this disaster as she runs a local mental health and disability agency called Axcess Disability.